 96. Tampa Bay Buccaneers Select-Chuba Hubbard-RB-Oklahoma State University

-Tampa Bay needs to get running back depth as Fournette and Ronald Jones are likely to leave in free agency with the next couple years.
-Hubbard was a force for Oklahoma State during his time their and his style of play makes him a great fit in Tampa's running back rotation.
+Tampa Bay needs to get running back depth as Fournette and Ronald Jones are likely to leave in free agency within the next couple years.
+Hubbard was a force for Oklahoma State during his time there and his style of play makes him a great fit in Tampa's running back rotation.

 *97. New York Giants Select-Jaret Patterson-RB-University of Buffalo

 The Giants let go of Wayne Gallman after backing up Saqoun Barkley when he went down with his injury and Jaret Patterson would be a great player to replace Gallman.
 He's a small but electric runner who plays a similar type of style to Barkley as a homerun threat.

 The Chargers pass rush could use another player in the rotation and Dimukeje is a great selection.
 He's a strong edge presence who stouts against the run and should find himself getting playing time early in his rookie year.